 Please give details/consequences of the differential impact, and provide supporting evidence, if any.
+What action(s) can you take to address the differential impact?
+If no differential impact, explain the reason(s) for this assessment:

 The Council's procedure for securing staffing requirements to implement this proposal would be used in implementing this proposal.
 This would ensure that good practice is followed, including the application of the Council's policies on equal opportunities.